scaleoutsean/solidfire-windows/README.md

 - [Veeam 10 with SolidFire in a Hyper-V environment](https://youtu.be/rDjTs79gcy8) shows a simple demo and discusses network- and storage-QoS related settings
 - [Rubrik in a Hyper-V environment with NetApp HCI compute nodes](https://youtu.be/4C4o5DUhmrQ)

-## Sample Scripts for Initial Configuration of SolidFire with Windows
+## Scripts for NetApp HCI and SolidFire storage for Microsoft Windows

 This section focuses on iSCSI initiator- and storage-related scripts and commands.
 It will not cover generic Windows configuration which can vary wildly and is impossible to code, let alone maintain